btxl192/VirtualAssistant/AVSClientFiles/readme.txt

    with the MediaPlayer.cpp in this folder (AVSClientFiles)

+3) Replace the UserInputManager.cpp in

+   \avs-device-sdk\SampleApp\src

+   with the UserInputManager.cpp in this folder (AVSClientFiles)

 3) Run make again to build the new media player

 4) Copy the following files to your MINGW home directory